jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (na) prohibiting, restricting, or regulating any structure or alteration to a water body that could impede or affect the passage of freshwater fish or specified freshwater fish (see clause 6 of Schedule 1AA):
   (o) authorising the establishment of fish hatcheries by Fish and Game Councils, or the Department, and regulating the management and operation of such establishments:
   (p) to prohibit or impose conditions and restrictions on the possession, or the retention in captivity, or the transfer to or release into any waters, of any live aquatic life:
-  (q) prescribing conditions and rentals payable in respect of fishing competitions generally; and authorising the Director-General to prescribe such conditions and rentals in respect of the Taupo Fishery; and authorising Fish and Game Councils to prescribe such conditions and rentals in respect of waters under their respective jurisdictions:
+  (q) prescribing conditions and rentals payable in respect of fishing competitions generally; and authorising the Director-General to, by notice, prescribe such conditions and rentals in respect of the Taupo Fishery; and authorising Fish and Game Councils to, by notice, prescribe such conditions and rentals in respect of waters under their respective jurisdictions:
   (r) in relation to indigenous freshwater fish,—
     (i) specifying activities that are reasonably likely to injure or kill specified indigenous freshwater fish; and (ii) regulating, restricting, or imposing conditions on those specified activities that are reasonably necessary to prevent the killing or injuring of those fish; and